electheo/CTF-writeups/PicoCTF/EVEN RSA CAN BE BROKEN???/writeup.md

 Next step:
 Recreate the decryption process by finding the private key.

-The following code demonstrates the elements of the RSA alogorithm by encrypting and decrypting the number 123456789:
+The following code annotates the elements of RSA encryption and and demonstrates the encryption and decryption of the number 123456789:

 ```
 from Crypto.Util.number import bytes_to_long, inverse